Browse Category by Baking

 Ready for the recipe?
 I’ve made these scones a few times over the summer and I found that anywhere from 3/4 cup of blueberries to 1 cup of blueberries works, the more the better. 🙂

-Baking, Christmas in July, Cookie Recipes, Kitchen Snapshots
+Baking, Christmas in July, Cookie Recipes, Kitchen Snapshots, Writer In The Kitchen

 Merry Christmas in July!!!